 Context: The importance of online banking continues to grow

 The number of credit institutions and offices (bank branches) in Germany is continuing to decrease rapidly.
-After a decline of 4.4 per cent in 2019 and 9.6% in 2020, the number of German bank branches dropped again by 9.9% in 2021.¹
+After a decline of 4.4 per cent in 2019 and 9.6 per cent in 2020, the number of German bank branches dropped again by 9.9 per cent in 2021.¹

-According to the Bundesbank, what is behind the branch closures is the increased use of online banking on one hand and cost-cutting measures on the other.² When compared to other European countries, however, the use of online banking in Germany still has potential for improvement: While around 60% use online banking in Germany³, countries such as Norway and Denmark have rates well above 90%.⁴
+According to the Bundesbank, what is behind the branch closures is the increased use of online banking on one hand and cost-cutting measures on the other.² When compared to other European countries, however, the use of online banking in Germany still has potential for improvement: While around 60 per cent use online banking in Germany³, countries such as Norway and Denmark have rates well above 90 per cent.⁴

-In any case, for the roughly 55% of Germans who use a direct bank like 1822direkt as their main or second account, online banking is the primary tool for performing their banking transactions.⁵
+In any case, for the roughly 55 per cent of Germans⁵, who use a direct bank like 1822direkt as their main or second account, online banking is the primary tool for performing their banking transactions.

 “Good online banking is a frequently cited reason for becoming a customer of the bank.
-This aspect played a decisive role for a good 51% of the customers.
+This aspect played a decisive role for a good 51 percent of the customers.
 Other selection factors often mentioned are cost-free accounts and good service.
 How decisive the area of online banking has become in the meantime is also evident when problems occur here.
 This is the most frequent cause of frustration among the survey participants.
-Almost every second bank customer (48.8%) states that they have already felt annoyed with their bank.”
+Almost every second bank customer (48.8 per cent) states that they have already felt annoyed with their bank.”

 The planning phase: Compiling the requirements